 - Take That!:

-- Andrew bluntly states that putting lettuce between the patty and the cheese is a terrible idea.
+- Andrew bluntly states that putting lettuce directly on top of the patty, before even the cheese is a terrible idea.

 - Not only does Andrew flat out state that the "Car Panini" was a horrible sandwich, but during the Doug Score section of the video, Andrew gives it a Weekend Score of 15 out of 50, and a Doug Score of 28 out of 100.